ngrq123/bright-chatbot-tutorial/README.md

 ## Wrapping Up

-In this tutorial, you have learnt to build a commerce chatbot that answers general enquiries, provides recommendations, and provides a seemless order process to users.
-You have set up the entire technology stack: Facebook page, Facebook for Developer App, `Wit.ai` model, MongoDB database and Express.js application that includes a webhook that listens for incoming events.
+In this tutorial, you have learnt to build an ecommerce chatbot that answers general enquiries, provides recommendations, and provides a seamless order process to users.
+You have set up the entire technology stack: Facebook Page, Facebook for Developer App, `Wit.ai` model, MongoDB database and Express.js application that includes a webhook that listens for incoming events.

-We explored some of the many features of Messenger, including templates and quick replies, and went through the differences between message and postback events.
+We explored some of the many features of Facebook Messenger, including templates and quick replies, and went through the differences between message and postback events.

 Additionally, you have seen how NLP is used in chatbots, converting unstructured text into categories - allowing us to create a smarter Messenger chatbot that elevates the Messenger experience.

-An NLP engine integrated with Facebook messenger has many potential use cases and opportunity for reusability.
+An NLP engine integrated with Facebook Messenger has many potential use cases and opportunity for reusability.

 For example, a CSR-supportive use case could be Community Service Volunteer Recruitment.
-A person who wants to volunteer messages the Chatbot with their availability for the week and the chatbot returns a list of organisations that need volunteers on those days.
+A person who wants to volunteer, messages the Chatbot with their availability for the week and the chatbot returns a list of organisations that need volunteers on those days.
 The volunteer selects an organisation from the list and reads up on what type of roles are required.
 The volunteer selects a role and a time that they are able to attend.
 Organisation has gained a volunteer through the chatbot!

 For a more business-minded and advice-reliant use case, let’s refer to an Over-The-Counter e-Pharmacy example.
-Someone at home has mild symptoms such as a headache and doesn’t want to travel to a pharmacy.
+In this scenario, the chatbot is only allowed to advise on utterances which it understands with a high level of confidence.
+Say, someone at home has mild symptoms such as a headache and doesn’t want to travel to a pharmacy.
 The would-be customer messages the chatbot with their symptoms.
-The chatbot which is only allowed to advise on utterances with a high level of confidence, advises the customer to buy paracetamol.
+The chatbot advises the customer to buy paracetamol.
 The customer then has the option to buy paracetamol with the click of a button for home delivery.

 ## Acknowledgements